 With today’s camera sensors, as a general rule, I will not hesitate to crank up my ISO.
 I captured these at 6400 ISO for the trio of images.
 All were also shot wide open at f / 2.8 and 20 second long exposures.
 I used the marvelous Nikkor 14-24 on my Nikon D750 body.

 There are a few more images from last week’s blog that talks about Summer Winding Down.
 Check them out!
 As you can see, Milky Way Oregon Coast images can be amazing, when the weather and the moon cooperate!
-Don’t forget to check out more of my Milky Way and other nightscapes in the Astrophotography Gallery!
+Don’t forget to check out more of my Milky Way and other nightscapes in my Dark Skies Portfolio!